moverlin/Kirtley_picogrid/Software/README.md

 Finish

 ###  <a name="targetconfig"></a> How to create a Target Configuration file
-The target configuration file contains information on the DSP we're using, what programmer hardware we're using etc.
+The target configuration file contains information on the DSP we're using, what programmer hardware we're using etc. The compiler needs to know this information to create the binary file output.
 The steps to create this file are as follows:
 - Open the project in CCS
 - Right click project name